per1234/Luni/device-driver.md

 The parameter block contains the extra information needed to complete a request such as register numbers, byte counts, and the actual data read or written.

-The parameter block is transmitted in the body of the message (all bytes after offset 7 except the final END\_SYSEX).
+The parameter block is transmitted in the body of the message (all bytes after offset 7 except the final `END_SYSEX`).
 This block is encoded before transmission using an 8-bit to 7-bit encoder.
-The standard encoder is Base-64.
+The encoder is Base-64.
 This encode/decode is handled entirely by the Firmata libraries right before and after transmission of the Sysex messages and should not ordinarily be visible to the client application.

 Character strings are stored on the server in UTF-8.
 All eight bits in a UTF-8 byte are significant.
 A '0' in the high order bit indicates a character in the first group of 127 characters (the ASCII character set).
 A '1' in the high order bit indicates that the byte is part of a multi-byte sequence.
 Unfortunately, it might also indicate a Firmata control byte.
 Encoding in Base-64 avoids this problem.

-In the following message tables, the message contents are all shown one byte per row.
-Remember that all bytes starting at offset 8 are encoded prior to transmission.
-The values shown in the tables below starting at offset 8 are **the 8-bit values before or after encoding / decoding**, they are **_not_** the 7-bit quantities that are actually transmitted.
+In the following message tables, the message contents are generally shown one byte per row.
+Remember that all bytes after offset 7 (except the final `END_SYSEX`) are encoded prior to transmission.
+The values shown in the Parameter Block tables below are **the 8-bit values before or after encoding / decoding**, they are **_not_** the 7-bit quantities that are actually transmitted.

 ---